 The Writing Center provides help for students in all phases of writing whether for an English class or in preparation of a paper for another course.
 Students taking Developmental Writing and Basic Writing are required to spend time each week in the center.
 Other students are welcome to seek assistance as needed.
-The Writing Center is open for both daytime and evening assistance during the fall and spring semesters and for daytime assistance during the summer semester.
+The Writing Center is open during normal business hours.
+For assistance outside of these hours, please call 308.635.6114 or email smithy1@wncc.edu.
 The Writing Center is located in the main building in Scottsbluff and in the library in Sidney.